TafariD/Banaenae/status_report3.md

 ### Long term goals, putting things into perspective...
 * We have definitely passed all the hard implementation, lets get together and plan elavator pitch for the app

+#Comments by Ming
+* "Scraper re-written in JS with cheerio" --cool
+* Considering you have done the hard stuff, I say time to wind down, don't screw up what you have right now!